-If you have enabled guest user you will see the toggle between Basic HTTP authentication and Guest authentication for NuGet feed Endpoints.
+If you have enabled a guest user, you will see the toggle between Basic HTTP authentication and Guest authentication for NuGet feed endpoints.

-Basic HTTP authentication (with httpAuth prefix) - to access packages user should have "View project" permission.
+Basic HTTP authentication (with httpAuth prefix): to access packages, a user must have the "View project" permission.

-Guest authentication (with guestAuth prefix) - if a guest user login is enabled, packages will be visible to all users that have access to TeamCity server.
+Guest authentication (with guestAuth prefix): if a guest user login is enabled, packages will be visible to all users that have access to the TeamCity server.

-To reference TeamCity project feeds, use parameters as follows:
+To reference the TeamCity project feeds, use parameters as follows:

 v3, for instance: